px585px/ffmpeg_batch.sh/README.md

 # FFbatch.sh helps you use FFMPEG recursivly

-To use the script Enter ./FFbatsh.sh + any ffmpeg flags in your terminal emulator
+To use the script Enter ./FFbatsh.sh + any ffmpeg options in your terminal emulator

 Example: `./FFbatch.sh -s 1920x1080 -sws_flags lanczos -pix_fmt yuv420p -vsync 1`